 The second recipe was found in a handwritten cookbook by Mary Sanderson.
 The inscription on the yellowed pages of this cookbook reads ‘1770’.

 The last recipe was found in a copy of Wilhelmina Mostert’s cookbook (ca. mid 1800’s), that listed the recipes in her neat handwriting, with reference to their origin.

-Cape Curry blends for Meat, Fish and Poultry, available from the La Motte Farm Shop.
-(R40 each)
+Cape Curry blends for Meat, Fish and Poultry are available from the La Motte Farm Shop.
+(R59 each)

 What wine?
-Choosing a wine to complement your curry is not always that easy.
-All depends on the type of curry, of course!
-According to South African authority on food and wine combinations, Katina van Niekerk: “Just as we now know the difference between a Shiraz and a Cabernet, so we can now also tell a korma from a vindaloo.”
-For the Cape-style Chicken Curry below, we recommend the 2014 La Motte Chardonnay.
-The wine shows a typical Franschhoek character, with lime and lemon fruit and cashew nut in the background.
-Quite refreshing, the wine maintains substantial body – ideal with a fragrant curry with coconut milk and typical South African dried fruit.
-The wine has ample finesse, with a
+Choosing a wine to complement your curry is not always easy.
+All depends on the type of curry and according to South African authority on food and wine combinations, Katina van Niekerk: “Just as we now know the difference between a Shiraz and a Cabernet, so we can now also tell a korma from a vindaloo.”
+For the Cape-style Chicken Curry below, we recommend the 2019 La Motte Chardonnay.
+The wine is typical of an elegant Franschhoek Chardonnay, offering a combination of citrus and nut flavours.
+Refreshing, but with ample body to partner a fragrant curry with coconut milk and typical South African dried fruit.

 Serves 4- 6

 Some of the documented variations of this sixteenth-century curry recipe contained raisins or dry figs, and fresh-water fish such as carp or eel were often used instead of chicken.
 For this recipe, typical South African ingredients – dried apricots and raisins – are used.
-Although coconut cream was not used in the original, it is included in our contemporary recipe – the
+Although coconut cream was not used in the original, it is included in our contemporary recipe.

 3 Tbsp (45 ml) butter